cynkra/fledge/tests/testthat/_snaps/bump_version.md

 ---

-    `which` must be one of "dev", "patch", "minor", or "major", not "blabla".
+    `which` must be one of "dev", "patch", "pre-minor", "minor", "pre-major", or "major", not "blabla".